search icon

 You can include additional information about your LLC if you choose to.

-Generally, if you need to make changes to this information, you’ll need to file amendment paperwork.
+If you need to make changes to this information, you may need to file amendment paperwork.
+However, the following items must be changed with different paperwork:

 Step 2: Identify and gather the information you need to amend

 Rhode Island LLCs need to file the Articles of Amendment to make changes to their founding documents.
-But before you dive into the paperwork, you might find it helpful to gather all the information you need to make your desired changes.
+But before you begin on the paperwork, you might find it helpful to gather all the information you need to make your desired changes.

 In your Articles of Amendment, you’ll need to include a variety of information: